fmatte1/fmatte.github.io/_posts/2025-03-26-why-we-shouldn't-catch-StackOverFlowError.md

 StackOverflowErrors=154
 ```

-This information is highly useful in determining whether the application had encountered any `StackOverflowError`s during its execution and, if so, whether an unexpected crash was caused by that.
+This information is highly useful in determining whether the application had encountered any `StackOverflowError` during its execution and, if so, whether an unexpected crash was caused by that.

+# Summary
+Having StackOverflowError, there’s likely not enough stack to do anything about it.
+One should not catch `StackOverflowError` in any situation. `StackOverflowError` indicates a serious problem that an application should not attempt to catch.
+In a few coming posts, I’ll further expand with more examples.
+Stay tuned.